adiman9/adiman9/README.md

 ### What's Up!
 I'm Adrian
-I'm currently lead a software engineer trying to bring tech into the wide world.
+I'm currently lead a software engineer trying to bring tech into the 🍷️ world.
 You can also find me making videos about technology on YouTube.

 Some of my favourite things:
 - 🎸 Playing guitar